kimt0t0/Role-Mates/README.md

 4. [WIP] Signup and login forms (with toggle button) _specify on signup form that to delete their account users must contact the site's admins to prevent mistakes.
 Or add additional security before account removal_

-5. Create game / character / message pages
+5. [WIP]Create game / character / message pages
+   _started characters list and detailed character page, need to add services in API and add update/remove functionalities_

 6. Add conditional buttons to sign out and get to user profile page